TWISTED AND BENT

-The twenty-ninth annual seminar on mineral photography will be held at the fifty-ninth Tucson Gem and Mineral Show in the Copper Ballroom of the Convention Center on Thursday, 14 February, 1–3 P.M.
+The fourteenth annual seminar on mineral photography will be held at the sixty-first Tucson Gem and Mineral Show in the Copper Ballroom of the Convention Center on Thursday, 12 February 2015, 1–3 P.M.

-Regarding the photo competition, winners will be chosen by a panel of judges and announced the following Saturday evening (16 February) during the awards banquet.
+Regarding the photo competition, winners will be chosen by a panel of judges and announced the following Saturday evening (14 February) at the awards banquet.
 A cash prize will be given for first place in each category.
 The rules are as follows:

-In addition to slides, digital images as high-resolution JPGs are also acceptable and can be sent to the email address below.
-CDs can be mailed to the postal address below.
+5. In addition to slides, digital images as high-resolution JPGs are also acceptable and can be mailed to my email address.
+CDs can be mailed to my postal address.